 Kohler vs. American Standard Toilet: Which is Better?

-Well, it is in our eyes anyway.
+Yes, it is in our eyes, anyway.
 We’ve done the legwork and determined which company edges out the other through a series of compared criteria.
 Keep reading to find out which toilets flush harder, faster, and more efficiently, and earn our top spot in this competition.

 Kohler vs American Standard Points of Comparison